Water Dispenser Forster

 How much water should you drink?

 Water can be obtained by drinking, but also by eating.
 About 20% of the amount of water that we need comes from solid food.
-Of course it is logical that you will get more water from fruit, for example, than from bread.
+Of course, it is logical that you will get more water from fruit, for example, than from bread.
 Dry foods naturally deliver less moisture.
 You must drink the remaining 80% by drinking.
 The best thing is that for the most part you just drink water, but occasionally soft drinks, coffee, tea, milk ... are also okay of course.
-It is simply not the intention that you drink 1.5 liters of coffee and then think that you are sufficiently hydrated (on the contrary, coffee is diuretic!)
-But you can for example aim for 1 liter of water and fill in the remaining 0.5 liters with other drink.
-Drink plenty of water, give the body what it needs.
+It is simply not the intention that you drink 1.5 litres of coffee and then think that you are sufficiently hydrated (on the contrary, coffee is a diuretic!)
+But you can for example aim for 1 litre of water and fill in the remaining 0.5 litres with another drink.
+Drink plenty of water, and give the body what it needs.

 To conclude, I want to give you just how much water your body loses in a day.
 To make it clear that these losses must also be supplemented!
-Your body loses about 2 to 3 liters of water a day.
+Your body loses about 2 to 3 litres of water a day.
 This is done through the kidneys, skin, breathing and digestion.
-In one day time you will urinate about 1 to 2 liters of fluid; a certain amount of this is necessary to remove waste and of course it also depends on how much you have drunk.
+In one day time, you will urinate about 1 to 2 litres of fluid; a certain amount of this is necessary to remove waste and of course, it also depends on how much you have drunk.
 Depending on the temperature and the humidity you will sweat and thus also lose 300-400 ml of water through the skin.
 The warmer and humid, the more you will lose.
 You also lose the same amount of water by simply breathing.

 Finally, there is also a small amount of water in your bowel movements.
 That is usually about 150-200ml.